-Before taking NSAIDS, tell your healthcare provider about all of your medical conditions, including if you:
+Before taking NSAIDs, tell your healthcare provider about all of your medical conditions, including if you:

 - have liver or kidney problems

 - have high blood pressure

-- have asthma
+- · have asthma

 - are pregnant or plan to become pregnant.
-Taking NSAIDs at about 20 weeks of pregnancy or later may harm your unborn baby.
-If you need to take NSAIDs for more than 2 days when you are between 20 and 30 weeks of pregnancy, your healthcare provider may need to monitor the amount of fluid in your womb around your baby.
-You should not take NSAIDs after about 30 weeks of pregnancy.
+Talk to your healthcare provider if you are considering taking NSAIDs during pregnancy.
+You should not take NSAIDs after 29 weeks of pregnancy.

 - are breastfeeding or plan to breast feed.

-Tell your healthcare provider about all of the medicines you take, including prescription or over-the-counter medicines, vitamins or herbal supplements.
+Tell your healthcare provider about all of the medicines you take, including prescription or over-thecounter medicines, vitamins or herbal supplements.
 NSAIDs and some other medicines can interact with each other and cause serious side effects.
 Do not start taking any new medicine without talking to your healthcare provider first.

 What are the possible side effects of NSAIDs?

-NSAIDs can cause serious side effects, including:

-See "What is the most important information I should know about medicines called Nonsteroidal Antiinflammatory Drugs (NSAIDs)?
+NSAIDs can cause serious side effects, including: See "What is the most important information I should know about medicines called Nonsteroidal Anti-inflammatory Drugs (NSAIDs) ?

 - new or worse high blood pressure

 - heart failure

 - liver problems including liver failure

 - kidney problems including kidney failure

 - low red blood cells (anemia)

 - life-threatening skin reactions

-- life threatening allergic reactions
+- life-threatening allergic reactions

 - Other side effects of NSAIDs include: stomach pain, constipation, diarrhea, gas, heartburn, nausea, vomiting, and dizziness.